yuankeMiao/marmot-shop/README.md

 ![Flowbite React](https://img.shields.io/badge/FlowbiteReact-v.0.7.2-darkcyan)

 ## Project description
 This is a frontend demo website for e-commerce.
+It is part of a fullstack project, the [public backend repository](https://github.com/yuankeMiao/Marmotshop-backend) is a separate one.
 It has a minimalist modern design, follwing modern websites's standard.
 Visit the live demo [here](https://marmotshop.yuankedev.fun).

 ## Introduction
 The Marmot Shop is built using: